How To Get A Medical Marijuana Card In Arkansas [2020 Update]

 AR – A marijuana card, or MedCard is a state issued identification card that enable qualified patients access to medical cannabis in a variety of forms from a registered dispensary.
 Issue 6 became effective on November 9, 2016, allowing cannabis for medical use throughout the state.
-The program is not fully active yet as the Department of Health has been sluggish to implement the AR med marijuana program.
-Here’s is the 2019 Complete on How to Get a Medical Marijuana Card in Arkansas.
+The program is fully active and med marijuana cards in AR are being issued by the state.
+Here’s is the 2020 Complete on How to Get a Medical Marijuana Card in Arkansas.

 As a resident of the state, the process on how to get a medical marijuana card in Arkansas is a follows:

-Step 2 – The Patient goes online http://www.healthy.arkansas.gov/programs-services/topics/id-card-apply-online and applies for the card by following the steps below:
+The Patient goes online here and applies for the card by following the steps below:

 You will need a Physician Written Certification, Arkansas-issued ID or driver’s license, required fees and an email address.

-You will need to create an account in our AMMSys online system.
+You will need to create an account in the AMMSys online system.
 Click on Apply to Be a Patient.
 Then Click on Register as a new user.

 Enter a valid email address and create a password for the system that you can remember.